-This morning I want to explore carefully a subject we saw last week in our study of John 1.
-There's a phrase there that grabbed my attention.
-It appears twice, both in reference to Jesus Christ.
-We saw it first in John 1:14, "The Word became flesh and made his dwelling among us.
+With that question in mind, this morning I want to explore carefully a phrase in John 1.
+It appears twice.
+We see it first in John 1:14, "The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth."
-We saw it again in verse 17, "For the law was given through Moses; grace and truth came through Jesus Christ."
+We see it again in verse 17, "For the law was given through Moses; grace and truth came through Jesus Christ."

-That phrase grabbed my attention because I'm not that way far too often, yet want to be and need to be.
+That phrase grabs my attention because I'm not that way far too often, yet want to be and need to be.
 How would Jesus respond to an aggressive atheist?
 Would He write a hate email?
 No, there's no grace in that.
 Would He ignore his anti-God criticism as if it didn't matter?
-I don't think so, for there's no truth in that.
+No, there's no truth in that.
 And Jesus was full of grace and truth.